hemaalatha-nk/424_Assingment3/README.md

 Task 2 and task 3 took most of the time in figuring out how to link Chicago Trafic Crashs - Crashs Dataset and chicago spatial data to the vegalite(altair).

-### Data
-Our Data is Chicago Trafic Crashs - Crashs Dataset

-<a href="https://data.cityofchicago.org/Transportation/Traffic-Crashes-Crashes/85ca-t3if">Traffic Crashes - Crashes | City of Chicago</a>

 # Task 1:Single view visualizations (vegalite):